-Create a mechanism by which NGO's, civil society organizations, and trade unions could seize the constitutional council in the event they would wish to contest a judgement as being against constitutional principles.
+Create a mechanism by which NGOs, civil society organizations, and trade unions could resort to the constitutional council in the event they would wish to contest a judgement as being against constitutional principles.

-The Supervisory Commission for Electoral Campaign should obtain more funding, more personnel for it to execute its missions and to issue recommendations.
-This should be accompanied by prerogatives in order to issue sanctions.
+Provide more funding and more personnel to the Supervisory Commission for Electoral Campaign for it to execute its missions and to issue recommendations.